Hydrology in the 21st century: Challenges in science, to policy and practice

 Dr Chris White, University of Strathclyde, UK

-They proposed the “Open Hydrology Principles and Practical Guide” to inform and empower interdisciplinary water researchers to improve their work’s accessibility and usability for fellow professionals and stakeholders.
+Dr Hall proposed the 'Open Hydrology Principles and Practical Guide' to inform and empower interdisciplinary water researchers to improve their work’s accessibility and usability for fellow professionals and stakeholders.
 Their framework acknowledges the evolving nature of open science, and they discuss the benefits of open science, common challenges, and strategies to overcome them within hydrology.
 While ensuring the accessibility of hydrology research through open principles is critical to addressing environmental justice challenges, this is only the first step.
-The author of the talk advocates for going beyond hydrology and related disciplinary methods and ways of knowing by implementing a transdisciplinary approach that integrates diverse perspectives to effectively tackle complex challenges.
+Dr Hall advocates for going beyond hydrology and related disciplinary methods and ways of knowing by implementing a transdisciplinary approach that integrates diverse perspectives to effectively tackle complex challenges.
 Collaborating with communities to integrate the surrounding environment, historical contexts, and stakeholder values is necessary to develop equitable sustainability and resilience solutions.
-Through bridging professional and cultural perspectives and fostering partnerships, they can ensure inclusive solutions tailored to local and global contexts.
+Through bridging professional and cultural perspectives and fostering partnerships, we can ensure inclusive solutions tailored to local and global contexts.

 Dr Caitlyn Hall, University of Arizona, USA